Roxot/m-to-n-alignments/README.md

                            --output_dir experiments/neuralibm1
 ```

-### Train an m-to-m alignment model with bit vectors and REINFORCE
+### Train an m-to-n alignment model with bit vectors and REINFORCE
 In order to train the Bernoulli bit-vector model using REINFORCE on the toy data one can run:
 ```
 mkdir experiments/